 Other than buying a home, a college education is one of the biggest investments Americans typically make.

-College costs are continually on the rise making student loan debt at an all time high to $870 Billion.
+College costs are continually on the rise making student loan debt at an all-time high of $870 billion.
 The average student is more than $27,000 in debt.

 Biggest tax reward from education credits